Expert Review

 Reliability of a Land Rover Defender 110

 There’s an old joke in 4x4 circles that if you want to go anywhere you choose a Land Rover Defender, but if you want to come back you’re better off with a Toyota Land Cruiser.
 It’s too early to say if the new Defender has done enough to shake off its illustrious predecessor’s somewhat cantankerous reputation, or Land Rover’s wider reliability issues in its more modern vehicles.
 Certainly, a huge amount of effort has gone into making sure the new Defender is tough enough to live up to its billing as a go-anywhere machine and we’ll have to hope it does that.
-It’s worth noting that while Land Rover offers a typical three-year, unlimited mileage warranty both the Wrangler and Land Cruiser have five-year cover as standard.
+It’s worth noting that while Land Rover offers a typical three-year, unlimited mileage warranty while the Land Cruiser has five-year cover as standard.

 Expert rating: 3/5